Rivaus/Learn-DOTS-City-Builder/README.md

 ## Game simulation

-This all system I want to implement for my basic simulation, in order :
+All system I want to implement for my basic simulation, in order :

 - **Update Time System Group**
   - Time Manager System : update time depending on time scale.
 To access its data outside a system, use ```TimeManagerMonoHandler```. :white_check_mark: